 - Engage your core in order to keep your torso steady, and raise your free leg to the height of your hip.
 This may not feel very high but will be more than enough as you compound each movement with the next

-A popular Pilates posture, even outside of running, scissors is a great leg-strengthening exercise.
+A popular Pilates posture, even outside of running, scissors is a great leg-stretching and strengthening exercise.
 As a side note, it’s also one of the more impressive Pilates moves, visually, and will be great to show off to your runner friends.

 - Laying down on your back with your knees bent and your feet on the floor

 - Curl your head and neck, raising your shoulders slightly off of the ground

 - Lift your right leg an inch off the floor.
 At the same time, extend your left leg up toward the ceiling.
 Keep your back on the floor and core engaged during this entire process

 - Keeping your toes pointed, grab as high up along your upper leg as you can.
 Inhale, hold for three seconds, and then switch leg positions to complete a rep